 Same as the deployment of Graylog server you can click on Deploy agent below, or deploy it via the marketplace of Hidora on Monitoring section.

 It will ask you the private IP of your Graylog Server, its port used (ex: 2512), the target Hidora environment and the node type (e.g. MySQL, Tomcat, Nginx, etc.) which should be configured to send logs to Graylog.

 Once the agent is deployed, you can browse syslog messages in the Graylog web interface, view graphs, configure notification triggers and install agents to other environments.

 Advantages of using Graylog on Hidora

 Thanks to the web interface you can get the possibility to have all logs of your different environments in one place.
-Moreover, you will be able to deploy a complex system like Graylog in only a few minutes absolutely free.
+Moreover, you will be able to deploy a complex system in only a few minutes absolutely free.
 And, more importantly, your environment will be exclusively stored in Switzerland.